provable-things/portals-nft-examples/README.md

-# :cyclone: portals-contracts
+# :cyclone: portals-nft-examples

-Repository containing pNetwork Portals smart contracts.
+Repository containing some examples on how to use pNetwork Portals for implement cross-chain NFT bridges.

 &nbsp;